ST10293362/PROG7313_POE_BudgetApp/README.md

-# 💸 Personal Finance Tracker App
+# 💸 Bank Boosta Personal Finance Tracker App

 An Android app for managing expenses, setting savings goals, and viewing financial data — built with Kotlin and RoomDB.